phoenixframework/phoenix/H_ecto-models.md

 In the `show` action, we use the `Repo.get/2` built-in function to fetch the user record identified by the id we get from the request parameters.
 We don't generate a changeset here because we assume that the data has passed through a changeset on the way in to the database, and therefore is valid when we retrieve it here.

-Essentially, this is the singular version of `index` above.
+This is the singular version of `index` above.

 ```elixir
 def show(conn, %{"id" => id}) do